Fall 2023 Schedule Summary

 Summer Hours

-The park's visitor centers at Fredericksburg and Chancellorsville, and Chatham Manor are open daily, 9 am-5 pm.
-Ellwood Manor and the Jackson Death Site are may have variable hours.
-Locations at the Wilderness and Spotsylvania Battlefields may be staffed on the weekends in the summer (if circumstances allow these hours are expanded).
-Salem Church may be open for limited hours on weekends.
+The park's visitor centers at Fredericksburg and Chancellorsville, and Chatham will be open daily, 9 am-5 pm.
+Ellwood and the Jackson Death Site may have variable hours.
+Locations at the Wilderness and Spotsylvania Battlefields may be staffed on the weekends in the summer.

 Ranger Programs

 Typically, in the summer, visitors can attend daily programs at Fredericksburg and Chancellorsville.
-Additional regular programs are offered at the Wilderness and Spotsylvania Battlefields, and Chatham Manor (these programs are offered on the weekends at least, but could be scheduled more frequently if staffing allows).
-Informal living history programs are offered at different locations throughout the summer.
+Additional regular programs may be offered at the Wilderness and Spotsylvania Battlefields, and Chatham.
+Informal living history programs may be offered at different locations throughout the summer.

 Special Events